vernfongchao/Stay-The-Night/README.md

 - Full CRUD Features for Spots
 - Full CRUD Features for reviews on a Spot
+- Users can access Full CRUD features for booking
 - Users can see their own listings of spots but not others.

-### Future Features

 - Users can become a Host
 - Spots refractored to only allow Hosts to post a Spot.

-- Users can access Full CRUD features for booking
+### Future Features

 - Users can search for a spot by name,city,state and price,
 - Users can favorite a spot.
+- Setup AWS to allow users to upload and delete images off of their spots.
+- Users can favorite their spot.

 ## Technologies Used